-HUD Secretary Marcia Fudge issued a directive in April 2022 instructing HUD to review and identify internal policies and procedures that may increase barriers to housing access for people impacted by the criminal-legal system.
+HUD Secretary Marcia Fudge issued a directive: https://bit.ly/4iAB8Klf in April 2022 instructing HUD to review and identify internal policies and procedures that may increase barriers to housing access for people impacted by the criminal-legal system.
 HUD staff were given six months to review existing HUD guidance, regulations, and sub-regulatory documents and suggest needed changes to ensure increased access to federally assisted housing for people with conviction records.

-In response to this directive, the Department released in October 2023 a Notice of Proposed Rulemaking (NPRM) that would remove a ban on people with conviction histories from serving as fair housing testers under HUD's Fair Housing Initiatives Program (FHIP) and Fair Housing Assessment Program (FHAP).
-HUD has also released a pending regulation to the Office of Information and Regulatory Affairs (OIRA) in October 2023, "Eliminating Barriers that May Unnecessarily Prevent Individuals with Criminal Histories from Accessing or Maintaining HUD-Assisted Housing."
-As of this article's writing, the pending rule has yet to be released from OIRA.
+In response to this directive, the Department released in October 2023 a Notice of Proposed Rulemaking (NPRM) removing a ban on people with conviction histories from serving as fair housing testers under HUD's Fair Housing Initiatives Program (FHIP) and Fair Housing Assessment Program (FHAP).
+The final rule, "Expanding the Fair Housing Testing Pool for FHIP and FHAP Funded Entities," was released in April 2024.